akett/vuex-electron-bridge/README.md

 })
 ```

-2. In your main process create the `Bridge` and `mount` your store to it
+2. Create the `Bridge` and `mount` it with your store in the main process.

 ```javascript
 // [electron].js